LASER: Stratified Selective Sampling for Instruction Tuning with Dedicated Scoring Strategy

+On the other hand, \textbf{model-inherent criteria} form another group of approaches that rely on signals from the target model itself, including: \textsc{LESS} \citep{xia2024less}, which estimates data influence using gradient information; \textsc{SelectIT} \citep{liu2024selectit}, which measures uncertainty via token probability, prompt variation and multiple models' assessments; \textsc{SHED} \citep{he2024shed}, which clusters data and estimates impact using Shapley values; \emph{instruction-following difficulty} \citep[\textsc{IFD};][]{li-etal-2024-quantity}, measuring discrepancies between the model’s intrinsic generation capability and its desired response; and the approach by \citet{li-etal-2024-one}, which evaluates sample utility based on how much it reduces loss when used as an in-context example.

-Our approach combines both perspectives: we use domain-specific LLM-scorers to assess quality, and leverage various models' performances across benchmarks to estimate difficulty---that is, how likely an average model is to fail on a given instruction.
-For diversity, our approach closely follows \emph{CaR} \citep{ge-etal-2024-clustering}, which clusters data points and samples one representative from each cluster.
+Our approach embraces external and model-inherent perspectives simultaneously: we use domain-specific LLM-scorers to assess quality, and leverage various models' performances across benchmarks to estimate difficulty---that is, how likely an average model is to fail on a given instruction.
+For diversity, our approach closely follows \textsc{CaR} \citep{ge-etal-2024-clustering}, which clusters data points and samples one representative from each cluster.